AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Legality Rules**

+.. _tu-subprogram_contracts-01:

-#.
-The Global, Depends and Contract_Cases aspects may be
-   specified for a subprogram with an ``aspect_specification``.
+1. The Global, Depends and Contract_Cases aspects may be specified for a subprogram with an ``aspect_specification``.
 More specifically, these aspects are allowed in the same contexts as a Pre or Post aspect.

+.. _etu-subprogram_contracts:

 See section :ref:`contract-cases` for further detail on Contract_Case aspects, section :ref:`global-aspects` for further detail on Global aspects and section :ref:`depends-aspects`